ellenhp/liminality/README.md

 ### Delivery offer packets

 Delivery offer packets correspond to packet type `0b0010` and exist to communicate the set of messages a peer has in its possession for final delivery.
-Delivery offers begin with a 2-byte big-endian integer called the sequence number, representing the number of delivery offer packets a node intends to transmit following the current one.
-Nodes may transmit delivery offer packets in any order as long as the *sequence number* monotonically decreases and ends at zero.
+Delivery offers begin with a 1-byte integer called the sequence number, representing the number of delivery offer packets a node intends to transmit following the current one.
+Nodes may transmit delivery offer packets in any order as long as the sequence number monotonically decreases and ends at zero.

-After the sequence number, delivery offer packets contain a 32-byte big-endian representation of a scalar `sₘ` and a 32-byte compressed representation of a point `Pₘ` in the Ristretto group of Curve25519.
-Points should be serialized and deserialized in Edwards form.
+After the sequence number, delivery offer packets contain a flat list of message IDs, each of which contains a 32-byte big-endian representation of a scalar `sₘ` and a 32-byte compressed representation of a point `Pₘ` in the Ristretto group of Curve25519.
 Critically, delivery offers do **not** convey original message IDs verbatim.

 Instead, nodes offering delivery will choose a scalar `s₀ ∈ 𝕫` using a CPRNG and compute a scalar `s = sₘ * s₀`.
 Then, they compute a point `P = Pₘ * s`.
-This computation yields a new message ID that maintains the verifiability properties of the original message ID.
+This computation yields a new message ID that maintains the verifiability properties of the original message ID only for those who know the message ID's session point.

 #### Verification of delivery offers